petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/site-staging-ui-reference.md

 ## Staging Bar and Editing Tools

 When Staging is enabled for a site, you can access additional options via the staging bar on each of your site's pages.
-In this bar, you can toggle between Staging and Live environments, and click on *Publish to Live* for staged pages.
+In this bar, you can toggle between Staging and Live environments and click on *Publish to Live* for staged pages.

 ![When Staging is enabled for a site, you can access the staging bar on each of your site's pages.](./site-staging-ui-reference/images/01.png)